Thai Foot Massage – A Complete Guide to Ancient Reflexology

 Style-1: Thai Foot Massage (With no Oil)

-A traditional Thai massage is initiated through a foot massage, and the therapist will work their way up the entire body.
-These sessions are often performed on a floor mat, with the client fully clothed and without oil.
+A traditional Thai massage typically begins with a foot massage, and the therapist then works their way up the entire body.
+These sessions are often performed on a floor mat, with the client fully clothed and without the use of oil.

 Working without oil includes sliding or stroking movements.
-These approaches generally encompass pressure sites and additional foot manipulation and stretching.
+These approaches typically involve pressure points, as well as additional foot manipulation and stretching.

-Therapists use their thumbs, forearms, elbows, knees, and feet to work on the spine, susceptible, and side positions.
+Therapists use their thumbs, forearms, elbows, knees, and feet to work on the spine, sacrum, and side positions.

 Style-2: Thai Reflexology